 - What type of pre-processing techniques are working the best?

 - How different types of models are performing on the validation data?

-At first, goal of participating in these competitions should not be to earn ranks in top 1% or top 5%, but to learn as much as we can.
-Because when brilliant people from all over the world are participating, getting ranks in top 1% becomes not that easy task.
-Anyway, we came here to learn at the first place.
+At first, the goal of participating in these competitions should not be to earn ranks in the top 1% or top 5%, but to learn as much as we can.
+Because when brilliant people from all over the world are participating, getting ranks in the top 1% becomes not that easy a task.
+Anyway, we came here to learn in the first place.